crguezl/learning-vue-3-getting-started-guide/src/introduction.md

 let counterApp = Vue.createApp(Counter).mount('#counter')
 </script>

-We have already created our very first Vue app!

 Take a look at the example below where `counter` property increments every second and you will see how rendered DOM changes: